IantheH/customer-success-plan-builder/README.md

 ├── styles.css    — Visual design and responsive layout
 ├── script.js     — Plan generation logic, sample data, and interactivity └── README.md     — Project documentation

+## Usage Notice

+© 2026 Ianthe Hernandez.
+All rights reserved.

+This repository is publicly available for portfolio review, recruiter evaluation, professional discussion, and demonstration purposes only.

+No permission is granted to copy, modify, adapt, redistribute, republish, commercialize, incorporate into another project, or present the content, structure, templates, or framework as your own.

+Written permission from Ianthe Hernandez is required for any reuse, modification, redistribution, publication, commercial use, or derivative work.

+Public access to this repository does not constitute permission to use the content, structure, templates, or framework.